Operation Market Garden: Missed opportunities

-Arnhem bridge was not the only Rhine crossing.
-Had the Market Garden planners realized that a ferry was available at Driel, the British might have secured that instead of the Arnhem bridge.
-Being a shorter distance away from their western drop and landing zones, the 1st Parachute Brigade could have concentrated to hold the Oosterbeek heights, instead of one battalion farther away at the road bridge; in this case, Arnhem was "one bridge too many".
-A contrasting view is that the attack into Arnhem was intended to capture the rail bridge, the pontoon bridge and the road bridge; that the rail bridge was blown in the face of Frost's 2nd Parachute Battalion, the pontoon bridge had been disabled by the removal of several sections and that this left only the highway bridge intact; the Heveadorp ferry was no substitute for a bridge.
+After the Germans took the Arnhem road bridge, the British still had a chance to prevail by building a bridge over the Nederrijn into the perimeter held by the remnants of the 1st Airborne Division.
+However, the Germans held both the Heveadorp ferry terminal and the Westerbouwing Heights immediately to the north of the terminal.
+Possession of the heights allowed the Germans to interdict attempts to cross the river into the British perimeter, and the ferry terminal had the only road in the vicinity that led right up to the riverbank and was therefore the only good spot for a Bailey bridge.
+Horrocks concluded that he could only build a bridge by making a left hook and crossing near Renkum to the west of the Germans, but he was unable to concentrate the necessary forces and bridging equipment before the 1st Airborne's situation became desperate and it required evacuation.
+Middlebrook criticised Urquhart for not establishing the perimeter with the ferry and the heights securely in the centre.
+Buckingham noted that this was because Urquhart's absence from Division HQ during the first 40 hours of the battle resulted in the division following the initial plan without considering whether it might be better to defend farther west.
+By the time Urquhart returned it was too late.
+Urquhart's chief engineer Lieutenant Colonel Eddie Myers recalled, "The divisional staff, including myself I freely admit, did not realize how important the ferry would become."

 Hypothetically, had XXX Corps pushed north, they might have arrived at the south end and secured it (had the Guards Armoured sent more than five Sherman tanks across the bridge at Nijmegen and had they not been later stopped by the German position at Ressen), leaving the way open for another crossing to the north at some other point.
 There was the smaller possibility of arriving with Frost's force intact.
 This perceived "lack of guts" caused some bitterness at the time among members of both the British 1st Airborne and the U.S. 82nd Airborne.
 As it was, XXX Corps did not resume the drive to Arnhem that night, but rather eighteen hours later.

 The commander of XXX Corps advocated another course of action.
 About 25 km to the west was another bridge at Rhenen, which he predicted would be undefended, because of all the efforts being directed on Oosterbeek.
 This was true, but the corps was never authorised to take the bridge; if it had, it is almost certain they would have crossed unopposed into the rear of the German lines.
 By this time, it appears that Montgomery was more concerned with the German assaults on Market Garden's lengthy "tail".